dtaht/blog-cerowrt/content/post/need_no_stinkin_blinkenlights.md

 ## Evoking meaning from binary digits, when that's all you have

 There are whole manuals on all the different meanings of blink patterns in the POST step on x86 hardware.
+4 long, 2 short means something entirely different than 2 short 4 long.
 Everything has a "power is on" light, everything has multiple indicator lights that indicate something important.
 Your car has a *low oil* light.

-But the common availability of cheap LEDs have led to a profusion of lights always on, or blinking in some pattern, that means something, that my subconcious is always attempting to extract meaning from.
+But the common availability of cheap LEDs have led to a profusion of lights always on, or blinking in some pattern, that must mean something, that my subconcious is always attempting to extract meaning from.

+The "blinking 12:00" that coffee makers and microwaves have have driven multiple generations nuts.
+It's an Internet meme all by itself.

 I've worked really hard in my life to get that first board to come up far enough to actually enable an LED, and done a little dance of triumph when it finally did.
 But: